daftclaud/my-11ty-website/src/pens/montblanc-meisterstuck-legrand.md

 ---
-title: "Montblanc Meisterstück LeGrand: The Pinnacle of Elegance"
+title: "Montblanc Meisterstück LeGrand: Luxury and Legacy"
-description: "The Montblanc Meisterstück LeGrand is a symbol of luxury and sophistication, renowned for its impeccable craftsmanship and timeless design.
-It is the ultimate writing instrument for those who appreciate the finer things in life."
+description: "The Montblanc Meisterstück LeGrand is a symbol of luxury and craftsmanship.
+Its classic design and exceptional writing performance make it a prized possession for collectors and professionals."
 image: "/assets/pens/montblanc-meisterstuck-legrand.png"
 caption: "The Montblanc Meisterstück LeGrand Pen"
+brand: "Montblanc"
+type: "Fountain"
 ---

 ## Design and Build